k5cents/models-markets/README.md

       - Generic ballot
       - Fundraising
       - Incumbent voting
-      - Challenger experience
+      - Challenger
+        experience
       - [Scandals](https://docs.google.com/spreadsheets/d/1ksBLxRR3GCZd33IvhkcNqqBd5K8HwlWC7YuAkVmS1lg/)
 4.  **Expert forecasts:** Ratings published by the historically accurate experts at the [Cook Political Report](https://cookpolitical.com/), [Inside Elections](https://insideelections.com/), and [Sabato’s Crystal Ball](http://www.centerforpolitics.org/crystalball/).

-FiveThirtyEight uses these inputs to generate three models.
-The “Lite” model only uses polling and CANTOR; “Classic” adds in the fundamental data; and “Deluxe” further incorporates the less quantitative expert forecasts.
+FiveThirtyEight uses these inputs to generate three models: (1) “lite” model only uses polling and CANTOR; “classic” adds in the fundamental data; and “deluxe” further incorporates the less quantitative expert forecasts.

 In [describing](http://53eig.ht/1u2pSbD) the process of their 2014 Senate Model, Silver described the general process by which the above inputs are incorporated in producing a probabilistic output:

-> Most election models (including \[FiveThirtyEight’s\]) work in
-> something like the following way: First, they calculate the most
+> First, (forecasting models) calculate the most likely outcome in a
-> likely outcome in a particular state (“The Republican wins by 1
+> particular state (“The Republican wins by 1 point”) and then they
-> point”) and then they determine the degree of uncertainty around
+> determine the degree of uncertainty around that estimate.
+Most models
-> that estimate.
-Most models do this by means of a normal distribution
-> or something similar to it.
+> do this by means of a normal distribution or something similar to it.

 In an analysis of past elections, it has been proven that the degree of uncertainty is *greater* when: